 So you’re considering getting solar panels installed?
-You’ve likely seen them around, gotten over the idea that energy from the sun can be absorbed in the UK, and have a few more questions that need answering.
+You’ve likely seen them around, gotten over the myth that energy from the sun can’t be absorbed in the UK, and have a few more questions that need answering.
 What kind of solar panel should you choose, for example?
 How do you go about getting it installed?
 How much do solar panels cost?
 Find out everything you need to know below.

 How to choose a solar panel